bloo-berries/Library-of-the-Blind/alternative-tactile-scripts/README.md

 - **Description:** Standardized tactile symbols for roads, water bodies, elevation, etc.
 - **Status:** International standard

+## Ancient and Historical Tactile Systems

+### Quipu / Khipu
+- **Origin / Users:** Andean Civilizations
+- **Date:** 2600 BCE–present
+- **Description:** It is generally thought that the system did not include phonetic symbols analogous to letters of the alphabet.
+However, Gary Urton has suggested that the quipus used a binary system which could record phonological or logographic data.
+Another theory is that this is at least partially a tactile writing system, as fibers used in Quipu can be differentiated by touch.
+Quipu could record dates, statistics, accounts, and even abstract ideas.
+Quipu are still used today across South America.
+According to Guaman Poma, quipucamayocs could "read" the quipus with their eyes closed.
+Recent research has found that some quipus are special.
+Because they're logosyllabic.
+Meaning the knots and the differences in fibers corresponded to phonetic sounds, which formed words
+- **Status:** Active (still used in South America)
+- **Key Features:**
+  - Knot-based recording system
+  - Fibers can be differentiated by touch
+  - Can record dates, statistics, accounts, abstract ideas
+  - Some quipus are logosyllabic (phonetic sounds form words)
+  - Can be read with eyes closed
+  - One of the oldest tactile communication systems

+### Babington's Arthrologie
+- **Origin / Users:** 17th Century England
+- **Date:** 17th century
+- **Description:** "A pregnant example of the officious nature of the Touch in supplying the defect or temporall incapacity of the other senses we have in one Master Babington of Burntwood in the County of Essex, an ingenious gentleman, who through some sicknesse becoming deaf, doth notwithstanding feele words, and as if he had an eye in his finger, sees signes in the darke; whose Wife discourseth very perfectly with him by a strange way of Arthrologie or Alphabet contrived on the joynts of his Fingers."
+This 17th-century account describes an early finger-joint alphabet system predating modern DeafBlind communication methods
+- **Status:** Historical
+- **Key Features:**
+  - Early finger-joint alphabet system
+  - Predates modern DeafBlind communication
+  - 17th-century English system
+  - Historical significance

+### Father Lana's Code
+- **Inventor/Developer:** Father Lana
+- **Origin:** Italy
+- **Date:** 1617
+- **Description:** Barbier might have derived his idea from Father Lana's code of nine dots arranged in 3×3 matrix formulated in 1617.
+This proto-dot matrix system may have influenced later tactile writing development
+- **Status:** Historical
+- **Key Features:**
+  - Nine dots arranged in 3×3 matrix
+  - Proto-dot matrix system
+  - May have influenced Charles Barbier and later Braille
+  - Early 17th-century system

 ## Notes

 - These systems serve different needs and communities
 - Some are historical (like New York Point) but important for understanding the evolution of accessibility
 - Pro-Tactile is particularly important for the DeafBlind community
 - Moon Type remains in use, especially for those who lose sight later in life
+- Many niche systems exist for specific populations (late-blind adults, children with multiple disabilities, DeafBlind individuals)
+- Regional variation is significant (Lorm in German-speaking countries, Canaan Barrie in Scotland, Social Haptics in Scandinavia)